dortania/OpenCore-Install-Guide/config.plist/haswell.md

   * `shikigva=40` - this flag is specific for Nvidia users.
 It enables a few Shiki settings that do the following \(found [here](https://github.com/acidanthera/WhateverGreen/blob/master/WhateverGreen/kern_shiki.hpp#L35-L74)\):
     * 8 - AddExecutableWhitelist - ensures that processes in the whitelist are patched.
     * 32 - ReplaceBoardID - replaces board-id used by AppleGVA by a different board-id.
 Do note that this generally needed for systems running Nvidia GPUs
+   * `alcid=1` - used for setting layout-id for AppleALC, see [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your specific system.
 * **csr-active-config**: Settings for SIP, generally recommended to manually change this within Recovery partition with `csrutil` via the recovery partition

 csr-active-config is set to `E7030000` which effectively disables SIP.
 You can choose a number of other options to enable/disable sections of SIP.
 Some common ones are as follows: